 Dental implants are suitable to replace single and multiple teeth, and can also be used to support a bridge, in order to replace multiple teeth.

 While the ADA (Australian Dental Association) recognises the growth of dental tourism, they’re also very concerned that people may not be aware of the risks.

-If you’re set on going to Thailand, dental implant patients really should consider several important factors before booking their flight.
-These include:
+If you’re set on going to Thailand, dental implant patients really should consider getting a consultation at their local dental clinic before booking their flight.
+There are several factors to consider: